 The fair value of cash is measured on the statement of financial position using level 1 of the fair value hierarchy.
-The fair values of accounts payable approximate their respective carrying values because of their immediate or short-term nature.
+The fair value of accounts payable approximates its carrying values because of its immediate or short-term nature.

-Notes to the Financial Statements For the years ended October 31, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Financial Statements For the years ended October 31, 2024 and 2023 (Expressed in Canadian Dollars)